learn-co-students/nyc04-seng-ft-041920/04-many-to-many/README.md

         end
     end
     ```
-6. Repeat steps 4 & 5 with the Applicant class
+__6. Repeat steps 4 & 5 with the Applicant class__

 - For an Applicant, find all their Interviews
     - Applicant#interviews
         ```Ruby
         # inside Applicant class